M0nje/ldh/README.md

 For details about how to contact us, to raise bugs or offer suggestion, please visit [Contacting Us](http://docs.seek4science.org/contacting_us.html)

+##Contributors

+Active contributors are Stuart Owen, Finn Bacall and Xiaoming Hu

+Past contributers are Alexander Strübing and Jonas Wagner

 ## Contributing to FAIRDOM-SEEK

 In general :